A-Lachs/cs-intrusion-detection-system/eda/data_description.md

 # Data description

-Overview and the description of the variables in the dataset.
+Overview and description of the variables in the dataset.
 Will be updated continously...

 | Column name | Column values| Description |